Herein lies a true story of about 50 pages detailing my trials and tribulations.

 What happened to me at Pollsmor Prison was not presented to the criminal trials or to the Erasmus kangaroo court but it serves here to consolidate my case.

 As far as I am concerned this is malicious damage to property.
-The drug police have never been held accountable for that damage and have never entertained any repairs for what was destroyed through their violent behaviour.
+The drug police have never been held accountable for this destruction of my things and have never entertained any repairs for what was broken through their violent behaviour.

 I have never involved myself with international smuggling and the repetitive media reports about me not having an "end user declaration" are just hype.
 There is no such thing as an "end user declaration" as the second criminal trial established.

-Exhibit 01 is an extract from the transcripts of the second criminal trial which, subsequent to evidence being led, determined as a fact beyond reasonable doubt that the drug police were illegally in my home.
+Exhibit 1 below is an extract from the transcripts of the second criminal trial which, subsequent to evidence being led, determined as a fact beyond reasonable doubt that the drug police were illegally in my home.

-Several violations committed by the drug police were never canvassed by the criminal trials.
+Exhibit 1 above examines only certain aspects relating to unlawful activity of the drug police but there are yet several violations committed by the drug police that were never canvassed by the criminal trials.

-How the drug police obtained this till slip (Exhibit 02) has never been established but here it is relevant because it further reinforces the unlawful attitude and the unlawful behaviour of the drug police towards my right to privacy.
+How the drug police obtained this till slip, Exhibit 2 above, has never been established but here it is relevant because it further reinforces the unlawful attitude and the unlawful behaviour of the drug police towards the right to privacy as laid down in Section 14(d) of the South African Constitution.

 The till slip is dated the 31st January 2001 and I was arrested at about 10H00 on the same day.
 The time restriction limits any possibility that the drug police had acquired a search warrant before my arrest but what I can say with certainty is that this till slip was obtained without my consent and therefore I can charge the drug police for violating Section 14(d) of the Constitution in that the privacy of my communication with this business was infringed.